 Scotland is a dream destination for all nature loving photographers and hikers.
 The Scottish Highlands have been on our bucket list for quite some time and therefore we were very happy that we finally got the opportunity to go and explore this amazing area!
 We decided to fly to Glasgow and drive via Glencoe to Isle of Skye.
+On a trip to Scotland, we planned to finish reading the blog https://dungste.wordpress.com and devote ourselves to the fullness of the journey.
 In a short period of 4 days we were able to see lots of highlights!
 We will share those places in this blogpost.

 From Glencoe to Isle of Skye during winter